 This recipe is so versatile.
 You can add spinach, mushrooms, or even a handful of cherry tomatoes for a complete meal.
 Or keep it plain and let the garlic butter sauce shine.
 You can swap chicken for prawn/shrimp.

 - Chicken: I have used boneless, skinless chicken breasts, but you can also use boneless chicken thighs for this pasta recipe.
-Even leftover rotisserie chicken or tandoori chicken can be used.
+Even leftover rotisserie chicken or oven-baked tandoori chicken can be used.

 - Garlic: Fresh garlic gives a very nice flavor to the garlic butter sauce.